bohendo/bizbaz/README.md

 **The Bizarre Bazaar**

-Buy & sell stuff with pals-of-pals
+Buy & sell stuff with your pals-of-pals!

 ## Live Installation